 Yes, Brahma hens are good layers with a safe and secure nesting box.
 The benefit to raising this breed is you will have a continual source of eggs in the colder months.
 Many other breeds egg-laying productivity declines in cold temperatures.
 The Brahmas’ increases.
 This makes them a great choice in a mixed flock.

-Pros and Cons to Raising These Giant Chickens
+Pros and Cons to Raising Giant Brahma Chickens

 There are pros and cons to raising Brahma chickens.
 This is what sets them apart from other breeds.